feildawproton/3DNeuralLOD/README.md

 This is a 3D version of https://github.com/feildawproton/NeuralLOD including some portions written in C and CUDA.

-Requirements
-- Numba CUDA for mesh sampling in parallel
-- Numpy-stl for meshes

 **Mesh sampling**
 - Mesh sampling is done with two forms of parallelism
 - CPU threading, with openmp, over the sample points